colinmollenhour/credis/README.markdown

 * Redis clusters do not support select(), as they only have a single database.
 * RedisCluster currently has buggy/broken behaviour for pSubscribe and script.
 This appears to be a bug and hopefully will be fixed in the future.

+### Note about tlsOptions for Credis_Cluster
+Because of weirdness in the behaviour of the $tlsOptions parameter of Credis_Cluster, when a seed is defined with a URL that starts with tls:// or ssl://, if $tlsOptions is null, then it will still try to connect without TLS, and it will fail.
+This odd behaviour is because the connections to the nodes are gotten from the CLUSTER SLOTS command and those hostnames or IP address do not get prefixed with tls:// or ssl://, and it uses the existance of $tlsOptions array for determining which type of connection to make.
+If you need TLS connection, the $tlsOptions value MUST be either an empty array, or an array with values.
+If you want the connections to be made without TLS, then the $tlsOptions array MUST be null.

 &copy; 2011 [Colin Mollenhour](http://colin.mollenhour.com)
 &copy; 2009 [Justin Poliey](http://justinpoliey.com)